 If there are larger aggregates in the mix, you can replace some (or all of them) with EG grain size 1-2.5 mm.

 Finally, you must decide how much you’re going to replace.
-This ratio is driven by the concrete’s mechanical properties and performance requirements.
+The concrete’s mechanical properties and performance requirements decides this ratio.

-Once you’ve decided on a replacement ratio, you’re ready to mix and cast.
+Once you know your replacement ratio, you are ready to mix and cast.
 Expanded glass uptakes water at a rate of 20-30% mass.
 One hundred pounds of dry EG will absorb 20 to 30 pounds of water.